sayeedhussain/UserInputValidator/README.md

 To give credit where it's due, this library is based on ideas mentioned here http://hotcocoatouch.com/2016/11/16/composite-validators

 # Installation
-Download and import the source.
+Download zip and copy the /Validators folder into your project.

 # Usage